Tropical Mirror Symmetry in Dimension One: Tropical mirror symmetry for elliptic curves

-By Remarks \ref{rem-ki1covers} and \ref{rem-ki1graphs}, the equality in Theorem \ref{thm-mirror} specializes to the well-known relation involving the generating series of Hurwitz numbers and Feynman graphs, see e.g. \cite{Dij95}, Theorem 9 and \cite{BBBM13}, Theorem 2.6. \\ \\ Using the Correspondence Theorem \ref{thm-corres}, we can formulate a version of the mirror symmetry relation in Theorem \ref{thm-mirror}, where instead of the generating function of des-cendant Gromov-Witten invariants we use the generating function of tropical des-cendant Gromov-Witten invariants.
-It turns out however that a finer version of a mirror symmetry relation naturally holds in the tropical world, which uses labeled tropical covers, multidegrees and refined Feynman integrals:
+Using the correspondence Theorem \ref{thm-corres}, we can formulate a version of the mirror symmetry relation in Theorem \ref{thm-mirror}, where instead of the generating function of des-cendant Gromov--Witten invariants we use the generating function of tropical des-cendant Gromov--Witten invariants.
+It~turns out however that a finer version of a mirror symmetry relation naturally holds in the tropical world, which uses labeled tropical covers, multidegrees and refined Feynman integrals:

-\begin{definition}[Labeled tropical cover] Let $\pi$ be a tropical cover satisfying given psi-conditions with powers $k_1,\dots,k_n$ and denote the genus of a vertex of the source curve which is adjacent to end $i$ by $g_i$, where $g_i$ is given by $k_i$ via the psi-conditions (see Definition \ref{def-PsiAndPointConditions}).
+\begin{Definition}[labeled tropical cover] Let $\pi$ be a tropical cover satisfying given psi-conditions with powers $k_1,\dots,k_n$ and denote the genus of a vertex of the source curve which is adjacent to end $i$ by $g_i$, where $g_i$ is given by $k_i$ via the psi-conditions (see Definition \ref{def-PsiAndPointConditions}).
 We can shrink the ends of the source curve and label the vertex that used to be adjacent to end $i$ with $x_i$.
-The cover $\pi$ is called \textit{labeled tropical cover} if there is an isomorphism of multigraphs sending a Feynman graph $(\Gamma,\underline{g}')$ with a genus function (see Definition \ref{def-Feynmangraphs}) to the combinatorial type of the source curve of $\pi$, where the ends of the source curve are shrunk, such that $g_i'=g_i$ for all vertices.
-We say that $\pi$ is of type $\Gamma$.
+The cover $\pi$ is called \textit{labeled tropical cover} if there is an isomorphism of multigraphs sending a~Feynman graph $(\Gamma,\underline{g}')$ with a genus function (see Definition \ref{def-Feynmangraphs}) to the combinatorial type of the source curve of $\pi$, where the ends of the source curve are shrunk, such that $g_i'=g_i$ for all vertices.
+We say that $\pi$ is of type $\Gamma$. \end{Definition}